wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 #### To acquire an app and make it visible in your private store

 1. Sign in to Microsoft Store for Education.
-1. Click an application, choose the license type, and then click **Get the app** to acquire the application for your organization.
+1. Select an application, choose the license type, and then Select **Get the app** to acquire the application for your organization.
 1. Microsoft Store adds the app to **Products and services**.
-1. Click **Manage, Apps & software** for app distribution options.
+1. Select **Manage, Apps & software** for app distribution options.

 #### To make an app in Apps & software available in your private store

 1. Sign in to Microsoft Store for Business or Microsoft Store for Education.
-1. Click Manage, and then choose Products and services.
+1. Select Manage, and then choose Products and services.
-1. Click on the application to open the application settings, then select Private store availability.
+1. Select on the application to open the application settings, then select Private store availability.
 1. Select Everyone to make application available for all people in your organization.

 > [!NOTE]